Universal-Omega/PortableInfobox/README.md

 - `.pi-image-collection` classes were changed to `.pi-media-collection`.
 - `accent-color-*` attributes allow more color formats.
 - More HTML tags are allowed in captions.
-- Mobile skin doesn't get separate styling.
+- Mobile skin doesn't get separate styling except floating and collapsing group features are disabled by default.
+Set `$wgPortableInfoboxResponsiblyOpenCollapsed` to `false` if you need collapsing group on mobile.
 - It may be *a little* more buggy :)